CREATING A

 Creating the Starter

-3. Day 3 – ½ cup flour and ½ cup water.
+3. Day 3 – Remove/discard 1/2 of the starter in the jar to allow more room in the jar for the starter to grow, then feed with ¼ cup flour plus 2 TBS, and ¼ cup water.
 Mix and let sit on counter for 3rd day.

 When you need to be away for a few days, put the starter in the fridge (covered with a lid) and forget about it until you return.
 It will happily go dormant, stop growing and will not go bad.